 Not being too dramatic

 There are many helpful sites with online freelance writing jobs both for beginners and experienced professionals.
-With a decent effort, you can find what you are looking for and make a living.
+With a decent effort, you can find new ways to make money as a writer and start constructing a basis for a living.

 Just do not forget that freelance writing requires high-level skills, time management, and self-discipline to become an elite expert.